Studentship terms and conditions

 12. The University's decision is final and we are unable to consider receive requests for reconsideration.
 The University reserves the right to withdraw the Studentship if students are subsequently found to be ineligible or if these terms and conditions are not adhered to.

-13. Please note that placement arrangements may be revised in view of the developing Covid-19 situation.
+13. Please note that placement arrangements may be subject to review as a result of the Covid-19 pandemic.

 14. In making an application for a Highways England Masters Studentship in Archaeology candidates are deemed to have agreed to the above terms and conditions.
 Any queries about the scheme should be addressed to email@example.com